IGE-OpenReproLab2025/training-sessions-material/documenting-software.md

 Note how the well-chosen names of the objects are entirely sufficient to understand this piece of code!

-:brain: :pencil: Practice exercice: :pencil: :brain: Look at the code you have written so far for you internship.
-Are there large sections that are lacking comments and that are difficult to undestand?
+:brain: :pencil: Practice exercise :pencil: :brain: Look at the code you have written so far for your internship.
+Are there large sections that are lacking comments and that are difficult to understand?
 If yes, use comments to make your code more readable.
 Are there any stating-the-obvious comments?
-If yes, take the time to clean out your code now!
+If yes, take the time to clean out your code now.

 ### Docstrings